alekhyaa2/Dauer-Boolean-Model/README.md

 Following are the Python scripts.

+1. convert.py

-1. To convert a text file to graphml file and open it with cytoscape.
+To convert a text file to graphml file and open it with cytoscape.
+Input the dauer_rules.txt file.

 2. Finding cycles